Shia Islam in the Americas

 A 2009 survey by the Pew Research Center estimated that 10-13% of Muslims worldwide adhere to Shia Islam, with a global total of between 154 million and 200 million Shia Muslims.
 In the Americas, Pew estimated a population of just under 4.6 million Muslims overall in 2009, with a small portion of those being Shia.

 The Pew survey estimated a Shia population of 300,000 Shias in North America, about 10.0% of North America's Muslim population.
-Also, according to Shafaqna News agency, Shiite (Shia) Muslims are approximately 2.5 million persons in the U.S.
+Also, according to Shafaqna News agency, Shia (Shia) Muslims are approximately 2.5 million persons in the U.S.

 North America

 A 2009 Pew survey estimated that around 300,000 Shias lived in North America (including the United States), about 10% of North America's Muslim population.
 American Shia Muslim community are from different part of the world such as South Asia, Europe, Middle East, and East Africa.
 They are mainly from Arab countries such as Iraq, Lebanon, as well as non-Arab countries such as Iran, Pakistan and others.
-The second group of Shiites are Americans who have become Shiites in a variety of ways.
-The population of Shiite Muslims in the United States is about 900,000, which is 15% of the total Muslim population in the country.
+The second group of Shias are Americans who have become Shias in a variety of ways.
+The population of Shia Muslims in the United States is about 900,000, which is 15% of the total Muslim population in the country.

 Those Shia Muslims have many activities and founded several organization such as Islamic Center of America and North American Shia Ithna-Asheri Muslim Communities Organization (NASIMCO).

-The first group of immigrant Shiites migrated to the United States from Lebanon and Syria about one hundred and eighty years ago (1824-1878).
-These Shiite Muslims migrated to cities such as Detroit, Michigan, and Ross (California) and North Dakota.
+The first group of immigrant Shias migrated to the United States from Lebanon and Syria about one hundred and eighty years ago (1824-1878).
+These Shia Muslims migrated to cities such as Detroit, Michigan, and Ross (California) and North Dakota.

 In Brazil

 Brazil, a vast South American country, has approximately one million Shia Muslims from the time of the Ottoman Empire.
 Many Lebanese emigrants to Brazil resulted in an increase Shia beliefs.
 In Brazil, Shia Muslims generally live in Curitiba.
 They have many activities and have established several Islamic centers and institutes for the propagation of Shia beliefs and the message of Ahl al-Bayt.
 For this reason, there are several related places for Shia Muslims in São Paulo, such as the Prophet of Allah Muhammad mosque and the Imam Khomeini Islamic Center.
 Also, Shias have one mosque, Imam Ali mosque, where Shia and Sunni may pray together.
 In recent years, Shia and Sunni scholars have had several meetings with each other.
-Many Shia's books are translated into Portuguese such as Nahjul Balagha.
+Many Shia books are translated into Portuguese such as Nahjul Balagha.

 In Canada

-The population of Shiite (Shia) Muslims in Canada is approximately 300,000 people (who are including Twelvers/Ismailis), out of about 850,000 Muslims who are in the country.
+The population of Shia Muslims in Canada is approximately 300,000 people (who are including Twelvers/Ismailis), out of about 850,000 Muslims who are in the country.
 The majority of the mentioned—Shia—Muslims are Iranians, Pakistanis, Iraqis, Syrians, Lebanese, Indians, Afghans, Azeris; and are also from Tanzania, Kenya and Uganda.

-There are more than 360 mosques and Islamic centers in Canada, 80 of which are owned by Shiite Muslims.
+There are more than 360 mosques and Islamic centers in Canada, 80 of which are owned by Shia Muslims.